-Accounting standards issued but not yet adopted:
+Accounting standards issued but not yet applied:

 For the purposes of preparing and presenting the Company's consolidated financial statements, the Company has adopted all applicable standards and interpretations issued other than those discussed below.
-These standards have not yet been adopted because they are not effective for the Company until subsequent to February 28, 2019.
+These standards have not yet been adopted because they are not effective for the Company until subsequent to May 31, 2020.